inikep/lizard/doc/lz5_Frame_format.md

 The ability to decode multiple concatenated frames within a single stream or file is left outside of this specification.
-As an example, the reference lz5 command line utility behavior is to decode all concatenated frames in their sequential order.
+As an example, the reference lizard command line utility behavior is to decode all concatenated frames in their sequential order.